August and September 2024

 Boston Tips:

 • Expect terrible driving.
 Parking is bad.
 Drivers are bad.
 Lanes end with no warning.
-I’d avoid driving if you can!
+I’d avoid having a car if you’re staying in the city center.

 • I would not recommend going in the winter unless you really enjoy the snow and cold—Boston gets slammed with winter storms.

-• Be sure to venture into Cambridge while in the area as well!
+• Be sure to venture into Cambridge and out to Cape Cod while in the area as well!

 Adventures & Ales Top Recommendations: